-How Does Psoriasis Relate to HIV?
+How does psoriasis relate to HIV?

-Having HIV increases the risk of developing several other health conditions.
+However, having HIV increases the risk of developing several other health conditions.
 These include kidney disease, cryptococcal meningitis, and certain lymphomas.

 Infections of any kind can also trigger a psoriasis outbreak.
 This can make people with HIV more susceptible to psoriasis complications.

-Topical steroids can also affect the body’s immune system.
+Topical steroids can also affect the body’s immune system and help treat psoriasis.
 This is especially true when the cream is applied to large areas of the body.

 UVB therapy requires weekly treatments to help reduce psoriatic symptoms.
-This therapy has had mixed results among people with HIV and psoriasis.
+This therapy has had mixed results among people with both HIV and psoriasis.

 Psoriasis can affect anyone at any age.
 Because the origins of psoriasis aren’t well understood, there’s no way to prevent someone from developing the disease.
 Instead, the focus is usually to try to reduce the frequency and intensity of flare-ups.

 Controlling stress, quitting smoking, and taking care of the skin are all ways to lower the risk of a flare-up.
 Skin care should include keeping it clean, using a moisturizer, and avoiding activities that may cause damage, such as sunburn or scrapes.